Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 Adding new features to a class might be as simple as extending an existing class, adding a few new methods, and modifying the behavior of others.
 Inheritance should always be the extensibility component behind your class design strategies.

 #### Making Names Descriptive
 Following a naming convention is important for your classes, attributes, and methods.
 It is important to not only follow a consistent naming convention but also to make names descriptive.
-It deters from overcommenting and allows those unfamiliar with your coding style to make sense of your coding development and implementation.
+It deters from over-commenting and allows those unfamiliar with your coding style to make sense of your coding development and implementation.

 #### Keeping the Scope as Small as Possible
 > Minimizing the scop of global variables is a good programming style and is not specific to Object Oriented Programming.
 Global variables are allowed in structure development, yet they can get dicey.
 In fact, there really is no global data in OO development.
 Static attributes and methods are shared among objects of the same class; however, they are not available to objects not of the class.